-Pointer to an optional ID that is unique and that can be treated as an alias for the other metadata.
+Pointer to an optional 128-bit ID (16 bytes) that is unique and that can be treated as an alias for the other metadata.
 It can be any value except all zeros or all ones.
-If the pointer is null, no ID is provided.
+If the pointer is null (ARM_ID_NONE), no ID is provided.